FrancescoCoding/Tsunami-Damage-Prediction-Model/README.md

 ### Predicting damage of a tsunami depending on its characteristics.
 This project required me to formulate, research and present a mathematical and probabilistic model of attributes relating to a computer simulation with a team of 4 (me included) people.

-In this team project I had to choose, research and define a set of random variables that represent a problem feature within a computer-based simulation of a real-life system or phenomenon.
-The simulation can be a direct computer model of the **realword system**, or be intended as a simulation component within a game;
+In this team project, I had to choose, research and define a set of random variables representing a problem feature within a computer-based simulation of a real-life system or phenomenon.
+The simulation can be a direct computer model of the real-world system or be intended as a simulation component within a game;

-For each random variable, we had to construct an appropriate **probabilistic model** of the distribution of values that the variable can take, and to implement a means in
-R of randomly generating values for each variable;
+For each random variable, we had to construct an appropriate probabilistic model of the distribution of values that the variable can take and to implement a means in R of randomly generating values for each variable;

 ### This team project has enabled me to work on several skills, including:
 - Coordinating and leading group sessions to coordinate advancement.